tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

 So it shouldn't have come as a shock when David Kammerer finally made a move on him.
 Carr responded by digging his Boy Scout knife into Camera's heart multiple times.
-Once the man was dead on the ground, car tied his hands and feet, wrapped cameras, belt around his arms, weighted his body with rocks, and then dumped it in the nearby Hudson River.
+Once the man was dead on the ground, Carr tied his hands and feet, wrapped Kammerer's belt around his arms, weighted his body with rocks, and then dumped it in the nearby Hudson River.

 </james>
 <from></from>